IATI/iati-publisher-docs/docs/publish-activity.rst

     :width: 90 %
     :align: center
     :alt: Warning message about some core elements being missing.

-    Figure 4: Warning message about some core elements being missing.

 You can cancel publishing at this point to go back and review your activities.
 Ensuring core elements are complete will help avoid errors at the next validation step.